 Health Advances staff, as part of the company’s ongoing dedication to the healthcare and safety, teamed up with volunteers across the United States to create medical facemasks for healthcare workers in lower-risk situations.
 Every mask is hand-sewn with quality fabrics to CDC safety requirements before undergoing sterilization at each facility.
 To date over 200 masks have been donated.

-Health Advances was one of BeadforLife’s TOP HOSTS of 2013 raising $1,156.
-This organization raises money for women in Uganda.
-Money then becomes savings, savings becomes hope, hope becomes opportunity and sustainable businesses are born.
-In 2013, this organization worked with 2,200 women and reached more than 10,000 people in Uganda.
+Health Advances was one of Bead for Life’s top hosts, raising $1,156 for woman in Uganda.
+Money then becomes savings, savings becomes hope, hope becomes opportunity, and sustainable businesses are born.
+In a typical year the organization works with 2,200 women and reached more than 10,000 people in Uganda.

 Each week, several Health Advances volunteers join other local company volunteers at a local elementary school during the lunch hour for one-on-one reading aloud.
 The signature program of the national literacy organization Everybody Wins!, Power Lunch is a lunchtime reading and mentoring program proven to improve reading skills and attitudes toward reading.

 Health Advances research services manager Tara Breton joined a team of all-female volunteers to install windows and vinyl siding for a single mom and her daughter as part of a nationwide promotion encouraging women to pick up the hammer and show off their skills.